-The Fund is designed for investors seeking to preserve and increase their capital in accordance with Islamic principles through investment in other investment funds.
+The Fund is designed to combine between moderate and low risk investments for investors seeking to invest in longterm investments in accordance with Islamic principles through investments in other investment funds.
 The Fund's net income is reinvested in the Fund, which affects the value and price per unit.
-The Fund was established on 24 Rabi Al Thani 1432H (corresponding to 29 March 2011).

-The Fund has appointed AlBilad Investment Company (the "Custodian") to act as its custodian and registrar.
-The fees of the custodian and registrar's services are paid by the Fund.
+The Fund has appointed AlBilad Investment Company (the "Custodian") to act as its custodian.
+The fees of the custodian are paid by the Fund.

 The Fund Manager is responsible for the overall management of the Fund's activities.
-The Fund Manager can also enter into arrangements with other institutions for the provision of investment, custody or other administrative services on behalf of the Fund.
+The Fund Manager can also enter into arrangements with other institutions for the provision of investment, registrar or other administrative services on behalf of the Fund.